Don't miss out on your dream job

 Things to avoid on your social media profiles

-So, but what kinds of content should you avoid on your social media profiles?
+So, but what kinds of content do recruiters look for?

 CareerBuilder broke down the primary content that repels recruiters from employing candidates.
-The top reason at 40% is the candidate posting provocative or inappropriate content, such as videos, photos and information.
-This is closely followed at 36% by candidates posting content regarding alcohol or drug use, as well as candidates discriminatory content or comments related to race, gender, or religion (31%).
-The remaining reasons are listed below:
+The top reason at 40% is the candidate posting inappropriate content, such as videos, photos and information.
+This is closely followed at 36% by candidates posting content regarding alcohol or drug use, as well as candidates posting discriminatory content or comments related to race, gender, or religion (31%).
+The remaining reasons are listed below where the candidate:

 How to reflect the best version of yourself

-What can you do to broadcast the best version of you on social media?
+Finally, what can you do to broadcast the best version of you for social media screening?

-Two good ways to prepare your social media for being viewed by a recruiter is to log out of all social media and to Google yourself.
+A good way to prepare your social media for being screened is to log out of all social media and Google yourself.
 This allows you to see how you appear to an outsider which, in turn, gives you the opportunity to fix anything that you would not be comfortable revealing to a potential employer.

 It is important for you to be professional online and be aware of what others are saying about you.
 Anywhere your name is mentioned - employers can find it.
 Therefore, it is important to ensure that your privacy settings are set up in such a way so that an outsider cannot see what you are tagged and mentioned in.
 Facebook allows you to set your profile up in such a way so that any posts you are tagged in have to be approved by you before they show up on your feed.
 A funny photo to you and your friends might not be as amusing to a potential employer.

-It is important that you continue to maintain and check your social profile regularly, even after you are hired.
-Make sure that your online presence is professional and be proactive about what you post so that when the time comes for your profile to be checked, you have absolutely nothing to worry about.
+Above all, you should continue to maintain and check your social profile regularly, even after you are hired.
+Make sure that your online presence is professional and be proactive about what you post.
+Therefore, when the time comes for your profile to be checked, you have absolutely nothing to worry about.

 Job hunting tips & advice